 The annual financial statement by the Chancellor of the Exchequer, commonly called 'the budget'1, is the most important business of ways and means2.
-In his speech on that occasion, the Chancellor informs the House of Commons with regard to the financial results of the previous year, reviews the general economic state of the country and makes an estimate of the probable income and expenditure of the coming year, announces the government's longer term expenditure plans, explains the intentions of the government with regard to the continuance, the increase or the reduction of existing taxes, and sets out the proposals
+In his speech on that occasion, the Chancellor informs the House of Commons with regard to the financial results of the previous year, reviews the general economic state of the country and makes an estimate of the probable income and expenditure of the coming year, announces the government's longer term expenditure plans, explains the intentions of the government with regard to the continuance, the increase or the reduction of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.